Caleb Norkus: College and amateur

-Norkus played for the University of North Carolina at Chapel Hill from 1997-2000.
+Norkus played for the University of North Carolina at Chapel Hill from 1997 to 2000.
 In 2000, in the most exciting 13 seconds of college soccer, a play that involved a 50-yard pass, three headers and a volley, Caleb scored the golden goal to bring the Tar Heels the Atlantic Coast Conference tournament title.
 Later in 2000, he played for the Boulder Nova of the Premier Development League.